opener-project/opener-project.github.com/source/getting-started/index.md

 * Java 1.7+
 * Perl 5+

+Don't worry though.
+If you just want to jump in and get started, take a look at the freely available <a href="/webservices/">webservices</a>.

 Most of these requirements are already present on up-to-date unix like installations (including Mac OSX) or can be easily upgraded.